Contact

 Fair Housing Law provides additional protections to people with disabilities in the sale and rental of housing.
-It requires owners of rental housing (other than the housing excluded by the law) to provide reasonable accommodations to a person with a disability that are directly related to the disability and would afford the person with use and enjoyment of the housing like someone without a disability.
+It requires owners of rental housing (other than the housing excluded by the law) to provide reasonable accommodations to a person with a disability that are directly connected to the disability and would afford the person with use and enjoyment of the housing like someone without a disability.

 Definition